 4. Adjust the ACL back to the System by typing the following and press Enter: icacls . /grant system:f /t

 5. Set the owner of the drive back to System by typing the following command and pressing Enter: icacls Y: /setowner "SYSTEM" /t /c

 6. Go back to Disk Management and Refresh the data to confirm if the SRP now has a greater percentage of free space.
 If so, the drive letter can be removed at this point.

 11. Click OK.

 Partitioning a drive in the steps listed above is complicated and requires advanced skill.
-It also gives the risk of losing data stored on device.
+It also gives the risk of losing data stored on the device.
 To make it easier, it is recommended to use a third-party partition tool like Minitool Partition Wizard.
-Programs like this are more reliable and powerful than Window’s options.
+Programs like this are more reliable and powerful than Window's options.
 It claims to create/resize/format partition flexibly, convert disk between MBR and GPT disks, convert partition between NTFS and FAT32, and convert dynamic disk to basic without data loss.

 Precautions should always be taken when attempting to resolve SRP issues.
 Make sure to always type in the prompts accurately and to always back up data before starting to partition disks.
-If still unsure on how to do this or want to complete the task easier, third-party partition tools may always be used.
+If still unsure of how to do this or want to complete the task easier, third-party partition tools may always be used.